savio591/provi-clone/README.md

 * To serve on the local machine, install dependencies with ``yarn`` or ``npm`` and start with ``yarn dev`` or `npm run dev`.
 Webpack will serve the webpage on port ``9000``

 * To build, run `build` with yarn or npm.
-It will creates and pack up build on the `/dist` folder ready to deploy.
+It will create and pack up build on the `/dist` folder ready to deploy.